happn-app/officectl/Readme.md

 Contains the library with which the `officectl` command line tool is built.

 #### Model
-The “happn” part of the model is used to represent objects used by OfficeKit directly.
+The “OfficeKit” part of the model is used to represent objects used by OfficeKit directly.

 The LDAP model contains a generic `LDAPObject` structure and some utilities.
-It also contains the classes that match the LDAP model we use at happn.
+It also contains some classes that match the LDAP schema RFC1274 (cosine) + RFC2798 (inetOrgPerson) and the “core” scheme in OpenLDAP.

 Other models are straightforward in general and used directly to store the results from different APIs.